SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polyDataFaces.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 However,if you would like to have one wall surface, under “Boundary Extraction” set the angle of separation to around 50 degrees and click "Extract Boundaries".
-This will create a new version of your model called "Name_facesextracted" in the window.
-Follow the instructions below to name your surfaces.

-A list of the model faces found will appear in the window to the left.
+A list of the model faces found will appear in the window to the right.

 If the number of faces listed does not match the number of faces expected, you must toggle the extraction angle to get the desired number.
 After extracting the faces, hover over a surface in the window and select "p".
 Alternatively, select the face from the model in the list.
 Either of these methods will highlight your face in the 3D window.
 The key here is to make sure that the caps of your vessels are isolated from the other surfaces of your vessel.
 Once this is done, follow the direction below to "Select and Combine Faces".